Minoxidil Side Effects

 When Dr Bonaros prescribes minoxidil as part of your hair restoration journey, your safety is as important as the hair regrowth results.
 While the medication is well-tolerated in both men and women, there are minoxidil side effects to be aware of.

-Continue reading to familiarise yourself with the potential adverse effects of minoxidil with advice from the office of Dr Bonaros.
+Read on to familiarise yourself with the potential adverse effects of minoxidil, as advised by the office of Dr Bonaros.
+An award-winning hair restoration healthcare professional.

 Table of Contents